-- lower credit support requirements for market participants, and therefore the costs imposed on market participants pursuant to the prudential regime; - reduce the impact of call notices from AEMO, by potentially decreasing the working capital held by market participants to respond to call notices; and

-- have flow-on benefits for: - retailers, by freeing up working capital, supporting investment in service offering improvements, minimising barriers to enter the market and lowering the risk of retailer failure; and - consumers, through access to better service offerings, increased competition and a lower risk of customer disruption as a result of retailer failures.
+- lower credit support requirements for market participants, and therefore the costs imposed on market participants pursuant to the prudential regime; - reduce the impact of call notices from AEMO, by potentially decreasing the working capital held by market participants to respond to call notices; and - have flow-on benefits for: - retailers, by freeing up working capital, supporting investment in service offering improvements, minimising barriers to enter the market and lowering the risk of retailer failure; and - consumers, through access to better service offerings, increased competition and a lower risk of customer disruption as a result of retailer failures.

-The AEMC expects to publish a draft determination on 8 August 2024.
+The AEMC expects to publish a draft determination in August 2024.

-Rule name Integrating price-responsive resources into the NEM Proponent AEMO Key dates Initiation date: 3 August 2023 Deadline for submissions: Deadline passed (14 September 2023) Stage Preparation of draft determination
+Rule name Integrating price-responsive resources into the NEM Proponent AEMO Key dates Initiation date: 3 August 2023 Deadline for submissions: 12 September 2024 Stage Consultation on draft determination